 We strongly encourage prospective researchers to write, call, or email the Bush Library staff in advance of any visit to determine whether the library contains material relevant to their topic.
 We will check our holdings and provide an assessment of the quantity and composition of any applicable documents and whether these documents have been processed and are available for research.

 Once researchers arrive, they will be asked to furnish photo identification (for example a drivers license, passport, or another appropriate government issued identification that includes a photo) and complete a simple research application form.
 An archivist will meet with the researcher and offer guidance about which processed records and collections are most likely to contain useful material.
 (Read more about processed records here).
 The archivist also will explain our regulations, finding aids, research room procedures and services, provide information on obtaining access to unprocessed presidential records through submission of a Freedom of Information Act (FOIA) request, and answer any additional questions.
 The library staff will provide copies of documents for a set fee of $.80 per page.
 On site researchers may use a self-service copier in the research room for a fee of $.25 per page.
 On site researchers may also photograph documents using cameras, cell phones or other electronic devices with a camera application (no flash permitted).
-The Bush Library accepts most major credit cards, cash, or personal checks as payment for copies.
+The Bush Library accepts most major credit cards as payment for copies.

 Please note that the Bush Library maintains a clean research room.
 Researchers are not permitted to bring paper, pencils, pens or other materials into the research room.
 All writing materials and paper are provided by the Bush Library.
 Laptop computers are allowed and power outlets are available at each work station.
 Computer bags and portable printers are not allowed in the research room.
 Researchers may also bring a limited amount of research notes into the research room provided they are examined and stamped "Approved by Bush Library" before research begins.
 Lockers with keys are available to store personal belongings while conducting research.